-Here’s the link to get started with the simple template that I used.
+Here’s the link to get started with the simple customer journey map template that I used.

 If you want a more specific tool, you can use something like CXMap, which has enough features at the free tier to get started.
 It will get you something like this:

-And LucidChart, which helps build visual diagrams, has functionality to help with customer journey maps too, like this:
+LucidChart, helps build visual diagrams and has functionality to help with customer journey maps too, like this: